Spring Decorating: Styling a Seasonal Vignette with Chinoiserie

 As the season progresses and more blooms emerge, your mood just keeps getting better.
 It’s hard to imagine a more uplifting feeling than the arrival of the warm weather.

-I enjoy spring florals in various forms, from lovely printed linens to cheery chinoiserie vases, along with fresh floral arrangements around which you might build a seasonal vignette.
+I enjoy spring color in various forms, from lovely printed linens to cheery porcelain vases, along with lush fresh floral arrangements.
+All have the ability to lend a lighthearted touch of optimism to the home.

-One of the easiest ways to introduce spring into your decor is with a fresh vignette.
-It’s nice to make a statement this way, comprised of several seasonal elements, as they will have more impact presented in a grouping.
+One of the easiest ways to introduce spring into your decor is by styling pretty vignettes.
+It’s nice to make a statement this way, comprised of several seasonal elements, as they will have more impact when presented in a grouping.
+Rather than randomly scattering pieces around a room, a vignette communicates intention and thoughtful style, hence the composition matters.

-Pick a spot that’s prominent in your home so that you can fully enjoy it.
-Perhaps a table in an entryway to welcome you home or a mantel in the room you spend the most time in?
-I’ve chosen a well lit chest with a mirror above it so it can be seen from a variety of angles.
+Seek out locations that are prominent in your home so that you can fully enjoy your vignettes.
+Perhaps a table in the entryway to welcome you home or a mantel in the room you spend the most time in?
+Try a well lit chest with a mirror above it, so it can be seen from a variety of angles.
+Or take advantage of the kitchen island, assorted end tables, or even an upholstered ottoman.

 1. Spring flowers

 I’m crazy about flowers all year long, but there’s something about spring flowers that’s exceptional.
-I love the burst of color they bring after a long winter, yet also enjoy the delicate mix of pinks and purples with buttery yellows that are the first to emerge.
+I love the burst of color they bring after a long winter, and particularly enjoy the delicate mix of pinks and purples with buttery yellows that are the first to emerge.

 They’re softer than the colors that follow in summer and fall, and an arrangement that showcases classic spring bulbs like daffodils, tulips and hyacinths is the single most effective way to welcome the season.

-The gorgeous scent of hyacinths provides an added bonus that makes this ‘garden in a vase’ all the more special.
+The gorgeous scent of hyacinths brings an added bonus that makes this ‘garden in a vase’ all the more special.
+And if that vase is blue and white chinoiserie, the colors are doubly festive.

 6. Birds